-Note: Note: While the Japanese importer is generally responsible for ensuring imported products comply with regulations, exporters should be aware that this is not always the case and check whether any contract places the legal responsibility for regulations with them.
+Note: While Japanese importers are generally responsible for ensuring imported products comply with regulations, exporters should be aware that this is not always the case and check whether any contract places the legal responsibility for regulations with them.

 Depending on the product, any of the following may be required as part of Japanese customs procedures:

-- Laboratory test results – types of test vary according to the nature of the products
+- Laboratory test results – types of tests vary according to the nature of the products.

 More complex, processed foods with many ingredients and/or production processes may require very detailed information.

 Australian companies can take advantage of counter seasonal production, similar time zones and frequent flights direct to major Japanese business centres, such as Tokyo and Osaka.

 It is essential for exporters to:

 - Draw up a comprehensive export-marketing plan covering target segments, strengths and weaknesses, threats and opportunities.

 - Find the right partner (importer or distributor who ideally has capability to distribute to wider networks throughout Japan) and establish the foundations for a long-term relationship.

 - Ensure that you exercise stringent quality control on your product, especially in terms of product safety.